Adelmar Faria Coimbra-Filho

 Adelmar Faria Coimbra-Filho (June 4, 1924 – June 27, 2016) was a Brazilian biologist and primatologist.
-He is a pioneer in studies of and conservation of lion tamarins.
+He studies lion tamarins and their conservation.
 He is founder and Former Director of the Rio de Janeiro Primate Centre.
 Coimbra Filho's titi is named after him.

 Life and career

 Coimbra-Filho was born in Fortaleza.
 He began his career in 1947.
 He rediscovered the black lion tamarin, and assisted in conservation of the golden lion tamarin through a zoo-based breeding program in collaboration with Devra G. Kleiman.

 His awards and honors include the Augusto Ruschi Award from the Brazilian Academy of Sciences.